davidgussler/vhdl_lib/reggie/scripts/reggie/data/examp.md

-# examp_regs
+# examp_regs Register Map

-Description of this example register map
+### Description of this example register map

+This is the long description for this register map.
+As you can clearly see, this verbose description is much more wordy than the regular description, and it is allowed to span many lines.
+It is optional to add this, but highly recommended.

 ### Register Map Settings